Human-like object concept representations emerge naturally in multimodal large language models: Methods

 \textbf{Searchlight RSA.} For fMRI, local cerebral RSMs were computed in subject space within a grey-matter spherical region (6 mm diameter) centered at each voxel location.
-RSA analyses assessed the Spearman correlation $r$ between the local cerebral RSMs and each of the three mental embedding RSMs.\\
+RSA analyses assessed the Pearson correlation $r$ between the local cerebral RSM and each kind of the model RSMs.\\